pfg666/tcp-learner/README.md

 The Learner side requires more tweaking.
 1. first, don't allow the OS to interfere to the communication with the TCP Entity by running from a terminal:
-`sudo iptables -A OUTPUT -p --tcp-flags RST RST -j DROP`
+`sudo iptables -A OUTPUT -p tcp --tcp-flags RST RST -j DROP`

 Then copy the files from the Example directory to the tcp-learner dir.
 2. edit sutinfo.yaml with the alphabet used for learner.
 All possible inputs are included,